 George Duke Net Worth

 After he received a M.A. in composition from San Francisco State University, Duke briefly taught a course on Jazz And American Culture at Merritt Junior College in Oakland.
 It was at this point that George started to release a series of jazz LP's on the MPS label.
 1969 marks his performances with French violinist Jean-Luc Ponty, accompanying Ponty's electric violin with an electric piano.
-Then, he played on Frank Zappa's album King Kong, after which he joined Zappa's group in 1970.
-This experience transformed his music for good.
-Under Zappa's sway, he singed, joked and used electronics.
-The two artists wrote together "Uncle Remus" for Apostrophe (1972), a song about black attitudes to oppression.
+Next he played on Frank Zappa's album King Kong, after which he joined Zappa's group.
+This experience transformed his music forever.
+The two artists co-wrote "Uncle Remus" for Apostrophe (1972), a song about black attitudes to oppression.
 In 1972, Duke also contributed to a great edition of the rock band Mothers Of Invention and toured with Cannonball Adderley (replacing Joe Zawinul).
 After Zappa, Duke expressed his leaning towards soul jazz and eventually went for full-frontal funk.
-Ever since, he has showed his mastery in more than 30 albums that he made on his own, his last being 2013's Dream Weaver.
+H showed his mastery in more than 30 albums that he made on his own.
 As for his major hit singles, they include such tracks as the funky "Reach For It" and the deliciously smooth "No Rhyme, No Reason."
 The world lost this legendary artist on August 5, 2013.

 |Date of Birth:||Jan 12, 1946 - Aug 5, 2013 (67 years old)|